bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/provider/browser-extension.md

 ## Architecture

-Bitwarden implements a simplified version of the FIDO2 architecture based solely on the WebAuthn API specification.
-This is because the embedded `FIDO2 Authenticator` will never be used in a standalone context and does therefore not need to support the full CTAP2 protocol.
+Bitwarden implements a simplified version of the FIDO2 architecture based solely on the [WebAuthn API specification](https://www.w3.org/TR/webauthn-3/).
+This is because the embedded `FIDO2 Authenticator` will never be used in a standalone context and does not need to support the full CTAP2 protocol.

 :::info